Skip to main content Deutsch

 Event forecast Donauinselfest

-are still the current focus.
+Grasses are still the current focus.
 As grass pollen is also the most common sensitization in Vienna and is present almost everywhere, it is of the greatest importance.
 On a positive note, we are already in the final phase of the main grass flowering period.
-The measured pollen concentrations in Vienna have so far been higher than usual, especially in the last few weeks, which indicates an above-average grass pollen season.
+The measured pollen concentrations in Vienna have so far been lower than usual, which indicates a below-average grass pollen season.

 However, many allergologically important grass species have already finished flowering.
-With the current stable summer weather conditions, there may still be isolated cases of days with high grass pollen concentrations.
+With the current stable summer weather conditions, there are still days with moderate grass pollen concentrations.

 Currently flowering grass species on the Danube Island are: ryegrass (Lolium perenne), reed grass (Calamagrostis epigejos) and bentgrass (Agrostis capillaris).
 Ryegrass is by far the most widespread and covers large areas of the meadows.
-It is still in its main flowering stage.
-Reed grass and bentgrass are increasingly found near the banks of the Danube.
-Bentgrass and reed grasses have already faded in some places.
+It is still in the end of its main flowering stage.
+Reed grass and bent grass are increasingly found near the banks of the Danube.
+Bent grass is in full flower.
+Reed grasses have already faded to flower in some places.
 Most grass species release pollen, especially in the morning.
-However, it should be noted that pollen from higher air layers can deposit in the evening hours due to the lack of thermals.
+Bent grass is an exception and releases pollen during the afternoon.

 Plantain can be observed in the meadows and along the waysides.
 Three species are represented in Vienna, the broadleaf plantain (left), the buckhorn plantain (middle) and the hoary plantain (right).
 The most common one is the buckhorn plantain.
 People who are allergic to grass pollen often also react to plantain pollen.